As calls grow to free Brittney Griner, Biden says he's spoken with her wife

 The collective said that nearly 1,200 Black women leaders in various fields — including entertainment, media and sports — signed the letter, which was delivered to the White House on Tuesday.

-It claims that Griner is "enduring inhumane conditions" in prison and demands that Biden take concrete action to "this ongoing human rights crisis," according to the Washington Post.
-NPR has reached out to the organization for a copy of the letter.
+It claims that Griner is "enduring inhumane conditions" in prison and demands that Biden take concrete action to "this ongoing human rights crisis."

+They alleged that Griner is being denied consular access and communication with her loved ones in the U.S.

+For example, the letter says that Griner was supposed to call her spouse last week in honor of their wedding anniversary, but "despite 11 attempts to reach Cherelle, there was no one at the State Department to connect Brittney's call."

 "More than prioritizing her immediate return in word, you must do so in deed and make a deal to bring Brittney home," it reads in part.